borisboguslavsky/illustrator-scripts/README.md

 This script also supports respecting parent layers and overall layer hierarchy.
 With this option enabled, layers will stay within their own parent layers and will only be randomized relative to other selected layers in their same parent layer.

-**Need more features?
-Check out [Randomill](https://randomill.com/).** Randomill allows for reversing and arranging layer order by object position on the artboard.
-Objects can be sorted in the layer stack by their X,Y coordinates on the artboard, and can even optionally account for stroke widths in object bound calculation for more accurate ordering.

 <br>

 ## RandomSelection.js